tari-project/tari/RFC/src/RFC-0120_Consensus.md

 The prev_hash MUST confirm to the following:

-* Must be transmitted as an array of u8.
+* represented as an array of unsigned 8-bit integers (bytes).
 * MUST be a hash of the entire contents of the previous block's header.
 * Must include the entire previous block's header.